ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ## Normalize

-Styles needed to normalize browser behaviour to a good default base state in all browsers is defined on the Normalize layer.
+Styles needed to unify browser behaviour to a good default base state in all browsers are defined on the Normalize layer.

 Currently, we rely on dependencies e.g. for normalizing complex elements like input fields.
 Therefor, large portions of normalizing styles may be located on the Dependency layer.

 ### Guidelines

 * This layer MAY create CSS code to create a consistent baseline across all browsers.
 * Elements that are heavily styled and overwritten on lower layers anyway SHOULD NOT be normalized.
-Resetting paragraph margins only to overwrite them again on the Elements layer is not necessary.
+Resetting paragraph margins here and then overriding them again completely on the Elements layer is not necessary.

 ### Examples